 After becoming chairman of the board, I pushed the firm toward a philosophy of aggressive profit mongering.
 I stepped on, over, or through “the little guy” without hesitation, eager to see just how big we could get.
 When things weren’t moving fast enough for my liking, I became the sole shareholder of a rival company and drove my former partners out of the industry.
 If I couldn’t be a true oligarch, I at least wanted to hear the accusation being bandied about in the press.

 Fading remnants of my time with Amy Gillanders caused a few moments of weakness.
 These crises of conscience compelled me to give back to the world and attempt to make it a truly better place.
-Eventually, I realized such charitable pipe dreams are more suitable as tax breaks—fully deductible stepping stones on the path of success.
+I soon realized such charitable pipe dreams are more suitable as tax breaks—fully deductible stepping stones on the path of success.

 I can’t bring myself to fully reject the ideals Amy held so dear.
 The truth underlying her fashionable faux anarchy was undeniably potent.
 Even at the peak of my “ethical egoism,” I am fully aware of the shit-storm of corporate greed and corrupt political policies wringing every last cent from our fragile planet.
 I couldn’t help but think of Amy as my new company began contributing to the world’s problems.

 All of us know about the incredible damage being wrought upon the Earth by human hands, but most people find a way to ignore the truth so they can move on with their lives.
 In fact, choosing to disregarding the problems facing our planet may be the only sane decision in this modern age.
 Besides, if we were all honest about wanting to step off the path of mutually-assured destruction wouldn’t we have done so by now?